CDCgov/MaRS/docs/index.md

 8. Using a 10 μl pipette, add nucleic acid gel stain to the solution.
 For every 100 mL of buffer, add 5 μl of gel stain.
 Swirl solution to mix, making sure as little bubbles as possible are created.

-9. Pour the cooled solution into the gel form- ensure no bubbles are present.
+9. Pour the cooled solution into the gel device and ensure no bubbles are present.
 Place the comb into the gel and allow the gel to sit undisturbed for at least 15 minutes or until the gel has become firm (the color will change from clear to slightly milky in color).

 10. When gel has solidified, ensure the wells are aligned with the black (negative) nodes on the electrophoresis chamber and fill with buffer until it covers about a centimeter above the gel.
-Remove the comb.
+Remove the comb by pulling it gently into an upward direction.

 11. Combine a mixture of 2 μl of orange dye and 8 μl of each sample and load 8uL of that mixture into each well.

-12. Be sure to include reference ladders (no orange dye necessary).
+12. Be sure to include a 1kb and 100bp reference dye ladders, one on each side of the gel (no orange dye necessary).

 13. Place the lid on the chamber box and connect the black node to the negative terminal and the red node to the positive terminal.
 Turn on the power supply and adjust the voltage to 100-130 volts.

-14. Run gel for about 45 minutes -until the samples nearly reach the end of the gel. **DO NOT** allow samples to run off the gel.
+14. Run gel for 40-45 minutes; check the gel at 40 min; the samples should nearly reach the end of the gel. **DO NOT** allow samples to run off the gel.

-15. Turn off the power supply, disconnect the electrodes, and remove the lid.
+15. Turn off the power supply, disconnect the electrodes, and remove the lid from the gel device.

 16. Remove the gel from the chamber and take to the gel reading station for analysis.

-17. Once amplification is confirmed, if only one gene has been amplified proceed to PCR amplicon clean-up.
+17. Once amplification is confirmed.
+If only working with one gene proceed to [PCR amplicon Clean-Up](#pcr_cleanup).
 However, if working with multiple genes go to the next step.

 18. Using **table 7b** below combine (pool) each PCR gene amplicon based on number of genes.
 Importantly, we know the PCR efficiency for each of the genes varies (k13 > dhfr > dhps > mdr1 > crt; highest to lowest PCR efficiency).
-Thus, its important to add approximately the same total concentration of each PCR gene amplicon to the pool.
+Thus, its important to add approximately the same total concentration of each PCR gene amplicon to each pool of gene amplicons.
 Using the gel, use the [gel analyzer](http://www.gelanalyzer.com/?i=1) to determine estimated concentration of your genes.
 Based on this analysis, adjust the total volume added of each gene, making sure to *always add at minimum 5uL* from each gene PCR amplicon to the final pool.

 19. Vortex briefly the pooled PCR gene amplicons before proceeding to PCR amplicon clean up.